Monday, July 21, 2014

 A little better?

-It has been over two weeks since I looked at Facebook.
-I have only looking at personal e-mails two or three times.
+It has been over two weeks since I last looked at Facebook.
+I have only looked at personal e-mails two or three times.
 I have discovered that the world has not changed.
-I am not sure when, or if, I will look at Facebook again or clean out the e-mail box, but there is no hurry.
+I am not sure when or if I will look at Facebook again or clean out the e-mail box, but there is no hurry.

 I did get about 140 miles biking last week.
-A few rides to work and then Tour the Saints 50 mile with Shelley Sunday.
+I took a few rides to work and then Toured the Saints 50 miles with Shelley on Sunday.
 It was very difficult with 15+ mile per hour winds that seemed to change based on the direction we traveled.
 Shelley still did a PR of 3:20 for the 50 miles.

-I did replace several bike parts before the ride.
+I replaced several bike parts before the ride.
 Replaced the rear sprocket, replaced broken spokes, new rear sprocket, removed the 28 rear / 25 front mm tires used on the Denver to Minneapolis trip back to the 25 rear / 23 front mm.
 The 28 mm tire was hard to get off the bike.
 I also replaced a shifter cable and adjusted the front derailleur, which was having issues.
-I am glad I took the bike mechanics course so I could do the work myself.
-I estimate I save $300 doing the work myself.
+I am glad I took the bike mechanics course to do the work myself.
+I save $300 doing the work myself.

-I have not been taking pictures lately as I have been busy at work and I had to send my D600 in for repaired.
+I have not been taking pictures lately because I have been busy at work.
+I had to send my D600 in for repair.
 There was a recall for sensor spots, which I started to notice the last time I used the camera.
-I had shipped it out on July 5 and it was returned today (June 21).
+I shipped it out on July 5, and it was returned today (June 21).
 I will test it out this weekend.

-One thing I struggle with is the emotional letdown after the bike ride and finishing my 30th consecutive Grandma’s marathon.
-I think I need a goal, and objective, something to strive for or I get lost.
+I struggle with the emotional letdown after the bike ride and finishing my 30th consecutive Grandma’s marathon.
+I think I need a goal and objective, something to strive for, or I get lost.
 I am concerned my body will not allow this as I have aged.
 It is not as easy to recover.
-I find work stress at an all time high is taking its toll as well.
-We are short staffed and I have worked no less than a 55 hour week for quite some time and have logged as much as 70 hours.
-I usually get to work by 6 AM and leave about 6 PM while eating through lunch.
+I find work stress at an all-time high is also taking its toll.
+We are short-staffed staffed, and I have worked at least a 55-hour week for quite some time and have logged as much as 70 hours.
+I usually get to work by 6 AM and leave about 6 PM while eating lunch.
 I think I need to get perspective.

 On a positive note, I actually enjoyed a few 2-mile runs.
-That was a huge surprise as for the past years; I found no enjoyment in a run.
-I will try this again a few times and have high hopes for a turn-around.
-Either way, I need to keep going, head on, and that is all I know I can do.
+That was a huge surprise, as for the past years, I have found no enjoyment in a run.
+I will try this again a few times and have high hopes for a turnaround.
+Either way, I need to keep going head-on; that is all I know I can do.

 No comments: